scipopt/gcg/doc/resources/devs/howtos/dotesting.md

 The previous chapter only covered the absolute basics of testing, mainly used for verification purposes.
 But heads up, the output files still have a purpose, even if you verified that your GCG works (and how fast it works).
 You can create various visualizations.
-They are explained under \ref visu.
+They are explained under \ref generatevisu.